Correlations in the continuous multispecies TASEP on a ring: Correlations for the case : Preliminary analysis

-Let $\mathscr{P}_{s,t}$ be the set of all continuous multiline queues $M$ of type $m_{s,t}$ that satisfy $\omega_1=2$ and $\omega_2=3$ and $M_{3,n}=N$ where $\omega= \mathbf{B}(M)$.
-Let $\theta_{s,t}$ be the cardinality of set $\mathscr{P}_{s,t}$.
-First, consider the following continuous multiline queue: \\ Define $n_{x,y}(s,t,n)$ as the number of continuous multiline queues of type $m_{s,t}$ with $N$ in the last row that project to a word with $x$ and $y$ in the first and the second place respectively as above, where $(x,y) \in \{1,2,3\}^2$.
+Define $n_{x,y}(s,t,n)$ as the number of continuous multiline queues of type $\textbf{m}_{s,t}$ with $N$ in the last row that project to a word with $x$ and $y$ in the first and the second place respectively as above, where $x,y \in \{1,2,3\}$.
 Note that $\theta_{s,t}=n_{2,3}(s,t,n)$.
-Also, let $n_z(s,t,n)$ be the number of continuous multiline queues of type $m_{s,t}$ with $N$ in the last row that project to a word with $z$ in the first place.
-Note that by rotational symmetry of multispecies TASEP in ~\cite[Proposition 2.1 (i)]{ayyerlinusson}, $n_z$ also gives the number of continuous multiline queues that project to a word with $z$ in the second place.
+Also, let $n_z(s,t,n)$ be the number of continuous multiline queues of type $\textbf{m}_{s,t}$ with $N$ in the last row that project to a word with $z$ in the first place.
+By similar arguments as in Remark~\ref{rem:rotsym}, $n_z$ also gives the number of continuous multiline queues that project to a word with $z$ in the second place, due to the rotational symmetry of multispecies TASEP.
 Therefore, we have

 for fixed $s,t$ and $n$.
-Again by rotational symmetry, we have
+Using Lemma~\ref{lem:shift} again, we have